MEMORANDUM IN OPPOSITION

 The Governor vetoed in 2015 nearly identical legislation to A.10478/S.6962-A. In Veto Message Number 284 of 2015 the Governor stated: “The effectiveness of such drugs is currently under review, and it is simply too early to tell whether it would achieve its intended effect.
 Second, abuse deterrent opioid drugs are approximately two to three times more expensive on a daily basis than opioid drugs that lack abuse-deterrent properties, thus resulting in increased, and unplanned, cost to the State and consumers.”
 The Governor directed the Department of Health (DOH) and the Department of Financial Services (DFS) to study the costs associated with prescribing abuse-deterrent drugs and whether the benefits of such drugs necessitate a change to the drug formulary.
 At this time neither DOH nor DFS has released any findings as to whether abuse-deterrent drugs as mandated by this legislation are appropriate.

 Sponsors believe these drugs will be an important tool in New York’s efforts to address prescription drug abuse—along with the growing problem of heroin addiction that is in large measure caused by prescription opioids.
 However, we should not look to address prescription drug abuse with other prescription drugs that have the potential to be abused as well.
+It is important to be fully aware of all of the COMMON MYTHS AND MISCONCEPTIONS ABOUT PRESCRIPTION DRUG ABUSE AND ADDICTION before you can start looking to effectively tackle the issue of prescription drug abuse.

 Abuse-deterrent formulations are designed to make it more difficult for abusers to crush, chew, snort or inject prescription opioids.
 However, the abuse-deterrent drugs themselves can be abused—the federal Food and Drug Administration requires they carry a “black box” warning— and, therefore, are not the cure-all advertised by manufacturers and embraced by law enforcement.
 The legislation does not address the need to educate prescribers and patients on issues surrounding opioid abuse.